StrangeBeeCorp/docs/docs/resources/templates.md

-# TheHive templates
+# TheHive Templates

-A repository dedicated to the sharing of TheHive Templates.
-Contributions are welcome !
+A repository dedicated to the sharing of TheHive templates.
+Contributions are welcome!

-Discover Cases, Dashboards, pages and Reports templates ready for TheHive 5.
+Discover cases, dashboards, and functions templates ready for TheHive 5.

 ![](images/thehive-alt.png){: align=left width=110}